 A vacancy exists when a delegate has submitted a written letter of resignation or when a delegate position has not been filled by the appointment process.
 A delegate vacancy caused by the written resignation of a delegate shall be filled by the appointed alternate delegate.

-ARTICLE XII: MEETINGS
+ARTICLE XI: MEETINGS

 SECTION 1: ANNUAL MEETING

-B. The site of the annual meeting shall be decided by a majority vote of the Board of Directors.
+2. The site of the annual meeting shall be decided by a majority vote of the Board of Directors.

 SECTION 2: SPECIAL MEETINGS

-Special meetings of the Society may be called at such time and place as may be designated by the Board of Directors.
+Special meetings of the ISRT may be called at such time and place as may be designated by the Board of Directors.
 A majority of this group shall constitute sufficient authority.
 Members shall be notified at least fifteen days in advance of such meetings, together with a statement of the business to be transacted at a special meeting.

 SECTION 3: QUORUM